-- Serum sodium & chloride will be corrected gradually by giving normal saline or 0.45 NS over 48 hours. - Serum potassium level, is the most important electrolyte disturbance in patients with diabetic ketoacidosis. - A patient with a low serum potassium level should be assumed to have a potentially life-threatening total body potassium level. - As a result of the potential for hypokalemia-induced dysrhythmias, not to give insulin until potassium replenishment is underway.
+- Serum sodium & chloride will be corrected gradually by giving normal saline over 48 hours. - Serum potassium level, is the most important electrolyte disturbance in patients with diabetic ketoacidosis. - A patient with a low serum potassium level should be assumed to have a potentially life-threatening total body potassium level. - As a result of the potential for hypokalemia-induced dysrhythmias, do not give insulin until potassium replenishment is underway.